just-buildsystem/justbuild/doc/concepts/built-in-rules.md

 The `"deps"` argument is evaluated and has to evaluate to a list of target names.
 The runfiles and artifacts of these targets form the inputs of the action.
-Conflicts are not an error and resolved by giving precedence to the artifacts over the runfiles; conflicts within artifacts or runfiles are resolved in a latest-wins fashion using the order of the targets in the evaluated `"deps"` argument.
+Conflicting definitions for individual paths are not an error and resolved by giving precedence to the artifacts over the runfiles; conflicts within artifacts or runfiles are resolved in a latest-wins fashion using the order of the targets in the evaluated `"deps"` argument.
+However, the input stage obtained by those resolution rules has to be free of semantic conflicts.

 The fields `"cmds"`, `"cwd"`, `"sh -c"`, `"out_dirs"`, `"outs"`, and `"env"` are evaluated fields where `"cmds"`, `"out_dirs"`, and `"outs"`